rbisdorff/Digraph3/docSphinx/tutorial.rst

 In the :py:mod:`graphs` module, the root :py:class:`graphs.Graph` class provides a generic **simple graph model**, without loops and multiple links.
 A given object of this class consists in:

-1. the graph **vertices** : a dictionary of vertices with 'name' and 'shortname' attributes,
+1. the graph **vertices** : a dictionary of vertices with 'name' and 'shortName' attributes,
 2. the graph **valuationDomain** , a dictionary with three entries: the minimum (-1, means certainly no link), the median (0, means missing information) and the maximum characteristic value (+1, means certainly a link),
 3. the graph **edges** : a dictionary with frozensets of pairs of vertices as entries carrying a characteristic value in the range of the previous valuation domain,
-4. and its associated **gamma function** : a dictionary containing the direct neighbors of each vertice, automatically added by the object constructor.
+4. and its associated **gamma function** : a dictionary containing the direct neighbors of each vertex, automatically added by the object constructor.

 See the technical documentation of the :ref:`graphs-label`.